epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_1.md

 {% include console_command.html content="Group, Number, Effect, Number, Enter" noLegend=true noTip=true %}

 Like cues and lights and groups and everything else, effects also have numbers, however, finding out what those numbers are can be a little tricky if you don't know what you're doing.
-One of the ways to find an effect number is by looking on the `Effects` tab in the magic sheet.
+One of the ways to find an effect number is by looking on the `Effects` tab in the Magic Sheet.
 The other way is by opening the Effect Editor.

-FIXME
-Warning:
+{% capture blind_mode_warning %}
-The effect editor uses a mode called `Blind Mode`.
+The effect editor uses a mode called Blind Mode.
 You haven't learned how to use blind mode yet, so make sure you don't accidentally fire commands or click buttons or anything.
 Even just left clicking the mouse in the wrong place can break things!
-To get out of Blind mode press `Live`.
+To get out of Blind mode press {% include console_button.html content="Live" %}.
+{% endcapture %}

+{% include warning.html content=blind_mode_warning %}

-To open the effect editor, quickly press `Effect` twice.
+To open the effect editor, quickly press {% include console_button.html content="Effect" %} twice.
 The screen on your monitor will change colour and content, and you should see a list of effects numbers, some of them might even be labelled.
-Memorize the ID of the effect you want to try and then **Click Live to return to live mode**.
+Use the scroll wheel on the mouse to scroll through.
+If scrolling is affecting content on the wrong monitor, click on the tab name in the tab list.
+Memorize the ID of the effect you want to try and then **Click {% include console_button.html content="Live" %} to return to live mode**.
 Make sure you do this!
 Otherwise your command will fail and might break stuff.

-Once you're back in live (you can tell if the `Live` button is lit up orange), use the syntax above to try out the effect.
+Once you're back in live (you can tell if the {% include console_button.html content="Live" %} button is lit up orange).
+Then, use the syntax above to try out the effect.

 ### Making Edits to Running Effects
 Most of the time, prebuilt effects may be close to what you want, but never right on.
 To fix that, we can do something called Live Effect Editing (or synonymously, editing effects in Live Mode).
-First, make sure your command line is empty.
+First, make sure your command line is empty, then navigate to the effects tab on the Magic Sheet.

+Let's break down what this all means:
+{% include image.html file="Lighting/l1-effects-ms.png" alt="Effects Page Image" %}

 TODO